edunham/netsec-class/presentation.rst

 .. note:: dean, & focusing on networking hardware / routers.
     Some of the biggest exploits in history usually take advantage of known unpatched vulnerabilities on the host systems.

+    Bottom image is from https://zmap.io/heartbleed/ and is "Historical Trend of Vulnerable HTTPS Enabled Alexa Top 1 Million Websites"

 .. figure:: _static/heartbleed.jpg
     :align: right
+    :scale: 60%

 * OS vulnerabilities
 * Web server vulnerabilities